Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 cd MINGW-packages/mingw-w64-ffmpeg

 Edit the PKGBUILD file to include ${MINGW_PACKAGE_PREFIX}-jack2 and –enable-libjack.
-Also preferred to include missing –enable-nvdec after –enable-nvenc.
+It is also preferable to include the missing –enable-nvdec after –enable-nvenc.
 Here are my mingw-w64-ffmpeg-pkgbuild configuration file.

 Then install dependencies for packing and perform the new packing: